wibus-wee/InjectGUI/README.md

 > [!Warning]
 >
-> Recently, I found that some joking websites have been particularly "considerate" to create Pro pricing for InjectGUI.
+> Recently, I found that some joking websites have been *particularly "considerate"* to create Pro pricing for InjectGUI.
 >
-> InjectGUI **is always open source and subject to code audits**.
-All information will only be published in README and Release Notes.
+> InjectGUI is **always free and open source and is subject to code review**.
+All information will be published in README and Release Notes only.
 >
-> _**There are no third-party websites on the Internet that are personally approved by the author.**_
+> _**There are no third-party websites on the Internet that are personally approved by the author.
+Once found, please help me condemn them.
+Thank you.**_

 ## 🌍 Localization